MikeDigitize/talk-to-me/README.md

 And that's the base class.
 It's only 3.8kb before minification and lets you build an application using just the essentials of the Speech Recognition API.

+### Coming next

+* An expansion to add a result matcher
+* An expansion to create a conversation tree
+* An expansion to connect with the Speech Synthesis API
+* An expansion to add a visual component displaying results / conversations

+### Licence

+MIT.
+If this is of any use to anyone - great!
+Also - contributors welcome!